-Participants of this Summer Course will have the opportunity to visit one out of the locations described below.
+Participants of this Summer Course will have the opportunity to visit one out of the eight locations described below.
 When registering for the course, you will be asked to indicate your two most preferred field visit options.
 The Passport or ID details are required for the security checks that need to be undergone in advance at all locations.
 Please note that participants can be relocated in the field visit marked as a second option when the first option does not reach a minimum of 5 participants or exceeds the maximum capacity of 10/15 participants (depending on the location).
-All of the visits will depart from the CEJFE at 9.00.
+All of the visits will depart from the CEJFE at 9:00, except for that to the Prisons outside Barcelona, which departs at 8:00h.
 For more information, please contact Clara Casado.